 '''

 [virtualbox]

 Specify which VirtualBox mode you want to run your machines on.

-Can be "gui", "sdl" or "headless".
+Can be "qui", "sdl" or "headless".
 Refer to VirtualBox's official

 documentation to understand the differences.

-mode = gui
+mode = qui

 Path to the local installation of the VBoxManage utility.

 path = /usr/bin/VBoxManage

-Maximum time to wait for virtual machine status change.
-For example when

-shutting down a vm.
-Default is 300 seconds.

-timeout = 300

 Specify a comma-separated list of available machines to be used.
 For each

 specified ID you have to define a dedicated section containing the details

 on the respective machine.
 (E.g. cuckoo1, cuckoo2, cuckoo3)

 machines = cuckoo1

 [cuckoo1]

 Specify the label name of the current machine as specified in your

 VirtualBox configuration.

 label = cuckoo1

 Specify the operating system platform used by current machine

 [windows/darwin/linux].

 platform = windows

 Specify the IP address of the current machine.
 Make sure that the IP address

 is valid and that the host machine is able to reach it.
 If not, the analysis

 will fail.

 ip = 192.168.56.101

 '''